section-engineering-education/engineering-education/content/articles/using-amazon-web-service-for-django-media-files-storage/index.md

 ![aws user](/engineering-education/using-amazon-web-service-for-django-media-files-storage/aws-users.jpg)

 We create a username.
 Then, in  `AWS access type`, we click `Programmatic access`.
 It will enable us to access AWS with an access key ID and secret access key.

-However, we don’t need the AWS console for that user, so we just leave it unchecked, as the screenshot shows:
+However, we do not need the AWS console for that user, so we just leave it unchecked, as the screenshot shows:

 ![aws user](/engineering-education/using-amazon-web-service-for-django-media-files-storage/detailsone-aws.jpg)